HariSekhon/Nagios-Plugins/README.md

 ##### Perl CPAN Modules #####

-If installing the Perl CPAN or Python PyPI modules via your package manager or by hand instead of via the [Automated Build From Source](https://github.com/harisekhon/nagios-plugins#automated-build-from-source) section, then read the 'requirements.txt' and 'setup/cpan-requirements.txt' files for the lists of Python PyPI and Perl CPAN modules respectively that you need to install.
+If installing the Perl CPAN or Python PyPI modules via your package manager or by hand instead of via the [Automated Build From Source](https://github.com/harisekhon/nagios-plugins#automated-build-from-source) section, then read the [requirements.txt](https://github.com/HariSekhon/nagios-plugins/blob/master/requirements.txt) and [setup/cpan-requirements.txt](https://github.com/HariSekhon/nagios-plugins/blob/master/setup/cpan-requirements.txt) files for the lists of Python PyPI and Perl CPAN modules respectively that you need to install.

 ###### Net::ZooKeeper (for various ZooKeeper content checks for Kafka, HBase, SolrCloud etc) ######